 Protein-rich foods will make the young fish healthier and induce faster growth.
 Well, that’s almost everything you need to know to breed fantail goldfish.

-Is Your Fancy Goldfish Male or Female?
+Is Your Fancy Species Male or Female?

 Finding the gender of a fish is much different from animals.
 You won’t be able to tell the difference between a male fantail and a female fantail when they are young.
 It’s simply impossible.